gustavolramos/blocks_game/README.md

 This project is Gustavo Ramos' submission for Sisterly's Flutter Developer role.

 - It utilizes Mobx (with code generation) for state management.
+- It has a few unit tests and widget tests as well.
 - A custom logo called "Sisterly Games" created on Figma is being used for android and the web

 # Commands